The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Introduction

 \subsection{Notation and conventions}

 We work over the field of the complex numbers.
 A family of complex manifolds or algebraic varieties will be a smooth (submersive) and proper morphism $\mathcal{X}\to B$ over a smooth and connected base $B$.
+Tate twists in Hodge theory will be ignored throughout this text.
 If $X$ is a compact complex manifold, we say that a cohomology class $\alpha\in H^{\bullet}(X, \QQ)$ is analytic if it belongs to the subalgebra of $H^{\bullet}(X,\QQ)$ generated by Chern classes of coherent sheaves on $X$; if~$X$ is projective, then analytic classes are the same as algebraic ones, see \cite{voisinHodge}.
-Tate twists in Hodge theory will be ignored throughout this text.
+Voisin \cite{Voisin2002Counterexample} has shown that there exist (non-projective) K\"ahler manifolds with Hodge classes which are not analytic.